jessepav/lacygoill-wiki-backup/awk/awk.md

 ---

+Read the sections  6.3.2.1, 6.3.2.2, 6.3.2.3 in the gawk  user manual, to better understand how gawk handles the coercion with relational operators.

+---

+Document that a newline is also ignored after the keyword `do` (see gawk book).

+---

 The first time we read our first awk book,  we stopped at the page 84 of the pdf (72 in the original book).